During the COVID-19 pandemic people are traveling less, but that’s not the whole story

 - Weekend and weekday driving behavior is now largely the same where previously there was a significant difference between weekday and weekend driving behavior.

 This driver behavior change is even more evident on popular roads, like freeways.
 Our post-webinar report features detailed illustrations of these behavior changes and additional insights into how people are driving during the pandemic.

 Stay up to date on the impact of COVID-19 on transportation

 There remains uncertainty about how driving habits will continue to change and when they’ll return to “normal.”
 As of the end of April, our data shows an uptick in total numbers driven country wide, among other new trends.
 Stay tuned for additional data reports and blog posts as we monitor changing driving habits and examine how travel in the US evolves.

-In the meantime, check out our first COVID-19 data report here to learn more about the data reviewed in this article.
+In the meantime, check out our COVID-19 webinar to learn more about the data reviewed in this article.
 And please reach out if you have specific needs to help make data-driven decisions for your business, we’d love to hear from you.